 The results of recent street counts are available in the table below.
 The street count volunteer manual is also available to download below.

-We do bi-annual counts of rough sleepers to gauge our progress towards reducing homelessness in the City of Sydney.
-This table shows results of recent counts, which covered about two-thirds of the local area.
+Twice a year we count rough sleepers to gauge our progress towards reducing homelessness in the City of Sydney's local area.
+These tables show results of recent counts, which covered about two-thirds of the local area.
 Approximately 180 volunteers, including 18 advisors, participated in each street count.